 Yes the Library has wifi available to current, student, staff or faculty with an eCentral account.
-Wireless printing is not available.
+Wireless printing is available on select printers.

 The Library has many computer options.
 There are 23 computers in our Quiet Zone near the back of the library and 4 near the Library Service Desk.
 These four are reserved for academic student use only, such as research, typing papers, Moodle.

 - How do I print single-sided?